VeritasSoftware/AspNetCore.ApiGateway/Docs/README_Net_Client.md

 ![.Net Client](/Docs/NetClient.png)

-There is a **dependency injection** extension to wire up the Client in your app.
+Wire up the Client for **dependency injection** in your app, using an extension.

 ```C#
 services.AddApiGatewayClient(settings => settings.ApiGatewayUrl = "http://localhost/api/Gateway");
 ```

+Then, you can inject **IApiGatewayClient** in your app.

 You can go through these **Integration Tests** to see how the Client is used.